satakagi/mapsForWebWS2020-docs/QuadTreeCompositeTilingAndVectorTileStandard.md

 ![Embed image](imgs/SVG_TileFunc2.png)

 The other is a function for dynamically loading only the resources displayed on the screen.
+It's known as a feature called Lazy Load for web content.

 ![Embed image](imgs/SVG_TileFunc3.png)